shekhargulati/52-technologies-in-2016/36-webpack/README.md

 ## Why we need webpack?

 Before we learn about webpack, let's understand why it exists and what problems it is trying to solve.
-One way to look at it is that [webpack](https://webpack.github.io/) allows you to get rid of bower and gulp/grunt in your application with a single tool i.e. webpack.
-Rather than using bower to install and manage client side dependencies, you use standard Node Package Manager(npm) to install and manage front-end dependencies.
+One way to look at it is that [webpack](https://webpack.github.io/) allows you to get rid of bower and gulp/grunt in your application with a single tool: webpack.
+Rather than using bower to install and manage client side dependencies, you use the standard Node Package Manager(npm) to install and manage front-end dependencies.
 Most of the grunt/gulp tasks can be performed by webpack as well.

 > **Bower is a package manager for client side technologies.
 It can be used to search , install, uninstall web assets like JavaScript, HTML, and CSS.
 GruntJS is a JavaScript based command line build tool that helps developers automate repetitive tasks.
 You can think of it as a JavaScript alternative to Make or Ant.
 It perform tasks like minification, compilation, unit testing, linting, etc.**

-Let's suppose you are building a simple profile page for a web application that uses jQuery and underscore JavaScript libraries.
-One way to build our web page would be to include both jQuery and underscore in our html page.
+Let's suppose you are building a simple profile page for a web application that the uses jQuery and underscore JavaScript libraries.
+One way to build our web page would be to include both jQuery and underscore in our HTML page.

 ```html
 <!DOCTYPE html>